Last Updated on January 23, 2022

 You may download Free Presets for Lightroom and get a professional edit too.
 The biggest advantage is that they allow you to adjust the look of a photo instantly, saving you much time on picture editing.
 Moreover, they are a must-have tool if you do a lot of batch editing.

 5 Lightroom Free Presets Offered by FixThePhoto

-Download one of the following Lightroom presets for free that are universal and can be used both for wedding, portrait, newborn and landscape, street or travel photographs.
+Download one of the following Lightroom presets for free that are universal and can be used both for wedding, portrait, newborn and landscape, street or travel photography.

-Travel portrait photographs usually look best when they have bright colours and are highly saturated, but it’s hard to achieve such an effect if you take photos with your smartphone.
+Travel portrait photography usually looks best when they have bright colours and are highly saturated, but it’s hard to achieve such an effect if you take photos with your smartphone.

 This free portrait Lightroom preset will satisfy everyone who wants to show off not only the subject but the surrounding landscapes as well.
 Make your travel and nature photos pop in several clicks.

 Poorly saturated colours and underexposure are common issues that photographers have to deal with.
 Regardless of how beautiful the photograph is, the lack of brightness will always be noticeable.

 This preset will make the photo’s colours brighter, add a bit of contrast, and increase light patches.
 This free Lightroom preset is especially relevant for images taken with сontre-jour lighting.